 FAQ: Custodial vs. non-custodial wallets

 The biggest risk is that you don’t control your private keys the provider does.
-If the platform is hacked, shuts down, or freezes withdrawals, you could lose access to your funds.
+If the platform is hacked, closes, or freezes withdrawals, you could lose access to your funds.
 You’re trusting a third party to keep your crypto safe.

 For most beginners, a custodial wallet is easier to start with.
-It works like a regular app no need to handle private keys or recovery phrases right away.
-You can buy, sell, and store crypto with just a login.
+It works like a regular app with no need to handle private keys or recovery phrases right away.
 As you learn more, you might switch to a non-custodial wallet for more control and security.

 Conclusion

-Need help deciding or setting up your wallet?
-We’re here to guide you through the process.
-Whether you’re just starting out or looking to improve your crypto security, we can help you understand your options and choose the right wallet setup for your needs.
+If you need help choosing or setting up your wallet, we are ready to guide you through the whole process.
+Whether you are a beginner or looking to improve your crypto security, we will help you evaluate the options and choose the optimal wallet configuration that meets your needs.